 For example, you could have an app development tool that’s extremely flexible; however, you need to be very technical in order to use it.
 Or you could have a tool that you don’t need to know how to code at all, but there might be some limitations on what you can do with it.

 I’ll show you a graph with both of these metrics for each way to make an app.
 This will give you a visual representation of where the method falls on the spectrum.
 Let’s dive in!

 With low-level coding, the difficulty is pretty high.
-To make an app using this method, you need to be a specialized developer.
+To make an app using this method, you need to be a specialized developer that understands programming languages.